Cannes Film Festival Award for Best Screenplay

 The Best Screenplay Award (Prix du scénario) is an award presented by the Jury to the best screenwriter for their work on a film of the Official Selection of the Cannes Film Festival.

+Its most recent winner was Emmanuel Marre for A Man of His Time at the 2026 Cannes Film Festival.

 History

 It was first awarded to Alfred L. Werker, Eugene Ling & Virginia Shaler for Lost Boundaries (1949).

 Winners Denys Arcand for The Barbarian Invasions (2003), Ryusuke Hamaguchi & Takamasa Oe for Drive My Car (2021) and Coralie Fargeat for The Substance were later nominated Academy Awards for their screenplays.

+To date, Jean-Pierre and Luc Dardenne are the only people to have won the award twice, having won it in 2007 for Lorna's Silence and in 2025 for Young Mothers.